 All residences feature student development and peer mentor programs, social, sporting and cultural events, and 24/7 student wellbeing care.
 Utilities, furniture, laundry, limited car parking, and environmentally responsible recycling programs are available at each residence.

-The Wollongong University Student Association (WUSA) is a 15 member council (plus 5 General Representatives) elected by the student body each September to take office on the 1st of December of that year.
+The Wollongong Undergraduate Student Association (WUSA) is a 15-member council (plus 5 General Representatives) elected by the student body each September to take office on the 1st of December of that year.
+Presidency is elected for a 1 year period, with Office Bearers taking Council for up to two years.
 Every undergraduate student is able to run for a position on WUSA.

 UOW courses are recognised internationally and in Australia through accreditation by professional organisations.